ZxYsf/BIT_Planning_Envirment/README.md

 make test
 sudo make install
 ```

-For the code above `make -j8`, 8 is the thread of your CPU.
+Illustration: for the code above `make -j8`, 8 is the thread of your CPU.
+So far, ceres is installed on your computer.